palantir/conjure-java/readme.md

 ## Usage

 The recommended way to use conjure-java is via a build tool like [gradle-conjure](https://github.com/palantir/gradle-conjure).
-However, if you don't want to use gradle-conjure, there is also an executable which conforms to [RFC 002](https://palantir.github.io/conjure/#/docs/rfc/002-contract-for-conjure-generators),  published on [bintray](https://bintray.com/palantir/releases/conjure-java).
+However, if you don't want to use gradle-conjure, there is also an executable which conforms to [RFC 002](https://palantir.github.io/conjure/#/docs/rfc/002-contract-for-conjure-generators), published on [maven central](https://mvnrepository.com/artifact/com.palantir.conjure.java/conjure-java).

     Usage: conjure-java generate [...options] <input> <output>